Encephala/CSBA-individual-assignment/README.md

 I did this assignment individually.

 ## ToDo
-- Refactor `solution.py` to be modular and use a `main` function
+- Train logit model on data and fix parameters rather than fitting each run
+    - Can I adjust parameters for unbalancedness of training data?
+Doesn't really matter I guess
 - Tune some of the parameters (shingle size, num_hash)
-- Implement cross validation
+- Implement bootstrapping

 #### Maybe
 - Fix `Item` to be more consistent about return/setting own parameters